kleth3/fend/projects/capstone/README.md

 City name, start date, and end date are required inputs.
 Country and state are optional.

 The optional extension was adding an end date and displaying the length of the trip.

+To run, after cloning run npm i
+Then npm run build-prod
+Then npm start